AVD-RDDAM/avd-rddam-azure-powershell/src/Resources/Resources/help/New-AzRoleAssignment.md

 ```

 ### -ObjectId
-Azure AD Objectid of the user, group or service principal.
+Microsoft Entra Objectid of the user, group or service principal.

 ```yaml
 Type: System.String